Going low tech

 Terminal: TMUX

 I just went back to Alacritty as terminal emulator.
-I like its yaml plain text configuration, and it's beautiful.
+I like its yaml plain text configuration and it's beautiful.
 I'm fine with the default colorscheme, so it's cool.

 Text editor: VIM

 What is so cool about vim in the term?
-First, I stay in the terminal and tmux, so I can switch context easily.
+First, I stay in the terminal and tmux, so I can switch contexts easily.
 I just have to do Ctrl-Z to put the editor in background and launch a command.
 Configuration is easy to edit and reload.

 It is also easily extensible with plugins but I do not use a lot of them.
-Their quality vary.
+Their quality varies.
 I have removed lately vim-python-pep8-indent as it was making the editor lag (I prefer using black for Python code, so it's not a great loss)

-Usually I type my import by hand or copy paste them from other files / documentation.
+I usually type my import by hand or copy paste them from other files / documentation.
 Then the standard completion provided by Vim is often enough.

 My regret is that I'm not a fast typer, so it takes me time to write imports correctly!

 I also refer to the source code of the libraries I use from time to time to ensure that I have a good understanding of a feature.
 For some javascript libraries, it is just mandatory.
-Don't be affraid to look at the source (as I was until recently)!
+Don't be afraid to look at the source (as I was until recently)!

 Email client: mutt + mbsync and msmtp